ayushthakur/ayushthakur.dev/content/post/books-in-2023.md

 I will eventually create a separate page of all book recommendations & a link to my goodreads profile.
 Till then [here is my partially updated goodreads profile](https://www.goodreads.com/user/show/25285537-ayush-thakur)

-Last Updated On: Sun Sep 10 15:19:15 IST 2023
+Last Updated On: Tue Sep 19 15:52:52 IST 2023

-- updates:
+- Updates:

-July: progress is a little stalled now.
+*July: progress is a little stalled now.
 I have picked up too many books and lost context on many of these.
-I will be better next month
+I will be better next month*

+*August: Got distracted by some good old articles, so spent a good enough time reading but no progress in books*

+*September: Things are going good.
+Maintaining good pace*

 ## Read